 For any students or parents who may have questions regarding our services or technologies provided by the University, please review these frequently asked questions.

 No. Our password policy prevents us from emailing you a password or providing it to anyone but you.
-We would recommend setting up password hints so you can reset your password yourself at any time.
-Hints can be set up at http://hawkid.uiowa.edu
+You can reset your password yourself at http:/hawkid.uiowa.edu.
+Otherwise, we can provide you with a password over the phone during our business hours.

 MyUI guest accounts are managed by students.
-In order to reset the password, you will need to talk to talk to your student.
+In order to reset the password, you will need to talk to your student.

 The ITS Help Desk has no stances on computer models or types.
 We have discounts and recommended specifications but nothing beyond that.
 There are certain majors that use programs specific to an operating system (Windows for Business, Engineering; Mac for Journalism, Art) however many programs are compatible across both operating systems.
 We would recommend contacting someone in your department if you are unsure.